 Processors should be responsible only for implementing appropriate security measures and complying with the terms stipulated in agreement with the controller.
 Because they typically lack direct relationships with data subjects and insight into the broader context, it is impractical to assign them the same legal responsibilities as controllers.

-- Assign breach notification obligations solely to data controllers.
+Clarifying these roles will strengthen accountability, improve compliance, and align Taiwan’s data protection framework with internationally recognized practices.
+Although this issue was raised in the 2024 White Paper, no substantial progress has yet been made. - Assign breach notification obligations solely to data controllers.
 Building on the recommended role distinctions in Suggestion 1.1, the PDPA should clarify that data controllers and not data processors are responsible for notifying the competent authority and affected data subjects.
 Processors should be required only to report breaches to controllers.
 These obligations should take effect only after the relevant subsidiary legislation outlining thresholds, mechanisms, and timelines is finalized, so as to prevent ambiguity in compliance expectations.

 - Make data subject breach notification contingent on a harm threshold.
 An effective data breach notification mechanism should alert data subjects to actual risks and provide the information needed to mitigate potential harm.
 In line with the EU’s General Data Protection Regulation and Singapore’s Personal Data Protection Act, notification obligations should be subject to a harm threshold.
 This prevents over-notification, which may desensitize recipients by alerting them to incidents that pose no genuine threat, ultimately diminishing the impact of critical warnings.